ut-issl/s2e-documents/Specifications/Simulation/Spec_SampleCase.md

 ## 1. Overview

 1. Functions
-   - The `SampleCase` class is an example of making the user's scenario with the `SimulationCase` class.
+   - The `SampleCase` class is an example of making the user defined scenario with the `SimulationCase` class.

 2. Related files
    - `src/simulation/case/sample_case.cpp, .hpp`